Getting Better RV Wi-Fi Internet

 But all too often, attempts to use public Wi-Fi as an internet source while traveling in an RV or boat are disappointing.
 You may, at best, get just one out of those three (usually free!).

 Even installing expensive range-extending technology on your RV or boat can only do so much to improve Wi-Fi as an internet source.
-Better gear can help sometimes, but it can't work miracles or get around restrictions and limitations built into many shared Wi-Fi networks.
+Better gear can sometimes help, but it can't work miracles or circumvent the restrictions and limitations built into many shared Wi-Fi networks.

-The truth is that Wi-Fi internet access points just aren't well suited to meet the needs of RV and boat nomads seeking a home internet replacement on the road or water.
+The truth is that Wi-Fi internet access points aren't well suited to meet the needs of RV and boat nomads seeking a home internet replacement on the road or at sea.

 For more on what Wi-Fi is and the basics of the technology, see our guide: